martin12333/Readable-Lisp-S-expressions/Install-howto.md

 Now build the code, using:

     make

-This will do the minimum necessary, so depending on the circumstance it may appear to do nothing (and that's fine).

 You can optionally run the testsuite.
 To run the tests you need guile, clisp, a correctly-installed asdf.
 Run the testsuite by typing: